-WHEREAS, it is in the best interest of the City, and it serves the health, safety, and welfare of the City's residents and visitors, to prohibit package liquor sales at retail stores (including package, grocery, convenience, and any other retail stores, as well as gasoline service/filling stations) and alcoholic beverage establishments before 10:00 a.m. each day, because the availability of alcoholic beverages for sale and consumption early in the morning discourages the acceptance of services to end homelessness; and
+WHEREAS, since the enactment of Ordinance No. 2016-4058, the Mayor and City Commission have determined that it is in the best interest of the City, and it serves the health, safety, and welfare of the City's residents and visitors, to prohibit package liquor sales at retail stores (including package, grocery, convenience, and any other retail stores, as well as gasoline service/filling stations) and alcoholic beverage establishments before 8:00 a.m. (instead of 10:00 a.m.) each day; and